lamoda/gonkey/README.md

 `headers` - a parameter for HTTP headers, the format is in the example above.

 `cookies` - a parameter for cookies, the format is in the example above.

+### HTTP-response

+`response` - the HTTP response body for the specified HTTP status codes.

+`responseHeaders` - all HTTP response headers for the specified HTTP status codes.

 ### Fixtures